 The University of California Cooperative Extension of Orange County trained its first Master Food Preservers in 2011.
 Since then more MFPs have been trained and have begun reaching out to the community.
 It is anticipated that MFP training will be offered once a year in order to have the ability to increase the opportunities to interact with and provide valuable research based information to our county.

 - Answer food preservation questions from the public by email, web form, and phone.

 - Staff information booths and present food preservation demonstrations at the Orange County Fair and other local public events.

 - Develop and provide publications, educational materials, and web resources on all aspects of food preservation, including food safety, canning, freezing, drying, pickling, and preparing jams and jellies.

 - Provide classes and workshops on home food preservation.

 Need assistance or more information?

-For information about scheduling a Master Food Preserver for your public Orange County event or if you want more information about becoming a Master Food Preserver, please contact our Helpline via email or by phone at 714.708.1606 ext.
-300.
+For information about scheduling a Master Food Preserver for your public Orange County event or if you want more information about becoming a Master Food Preserver, please contact our Helpline via email.

 If you have a question about food safety or food preservation methods, click the “Got a Question?” link on the banner at the top of the page.